Binghamton University

 Binghamton University is located in Vestal, New York.
 It is a public, 4-year or above institution.

-From Wikipedia: The State University of New York at Binghamton (Binghamton University or SUNY Binghamton) is a public research university in Greater Binghamton, New York, United States.
+From Wikipedia: The State University of New York at Binghamton (also known as Binghamton University or SUNY Binghamton) is a public research university in Greater Binghamton, New York, United States.
 It is one of the four university centers in the State University of New York (SUNY) system.
-As of 2023, 18,154 undergraduate and graduate students attended the university.
 Since its establishment in 1946, the school has evolved from a small liberal arts college to a large research university.
-It is one of 146 United States universities classified among R1: Doctoral Universities – Very high research activity.
+It is classified among R1: Doctoral Universities – Very high research activity.
 Binghamton’s athletic teams are the Bearcats and they compete in Division I of the National Collegiate Athletic Association (NCAA).
 The Bearcats are members of the America East Conference.

 Overview of institution